SEOUL — Local hit “The Good, The Bad, The Weird” succeeded in holding on to the No. 1 ranking at the Korean box office last weekend.

 According to its distributor CJ Entertainment, pic accrued more than 1 million admissions on 720 screens during its second weekend, for an 11 day total of 4.13 million admissions and a gross cume of $ 26 million.

-The kimchi Western was the quickest movie this year to the 4 million admissions mark.
+The ‘Korean Western’ was the quickest movie this year to the 4 million admissions mark.

-With the two local pics strong, other films didn’t make much of an impression on the chart.
-Jodie Foster starrer “Nim’s Island” ranked at No. 3 in its second weekend, taking an estimated $2.5 million from 400,000 admissions.
-In fourth, “Red Cliff” played on 328 screens and added 123,000 admissions during the three-day weekend, lifting its cume to $9.13 million.
+With the two local films rampant other films didn’t make much impression on the chart.
+Jodie Foster-starrer “Nim’s Island” ranked at No.3 in its second weekend, taking an estimated $2.5 million gross from 400,000 admissions.
+In fourth, “Red Cliff” played on 328 screens and added 123,000 admissions during the three day weekend, lifting its cume to $9.13 million.

-Having opened on July 17 and come in at No. 8 the previous week, Japanese animation “Doraemon the Movie: Nobita’s New Great Adventure Into the Underworld” jumped up to No. 5 with an almost unchanged 60,000 admissions in its second weekend.
-Distributor Daewon Media reports a $970,000 cume from 154,000 admissions in two weeks, with kids on summer vacation comprising most of the audience.
+Having opened on July 17 and ranking at No.8 in the previous week, Japanese animation “Doraemon the Movie: Nobita’s New Great Adventure into the Underworld” jumped up to No.5 with almost unchanged 60,000 admissions in its second weekend.
+Distributor Daewon Media reports a $970,000 cume from 154,000 admissions in two weeks, with auds mostly school kids now on summer vacation.

-Still playing on 215 screens, the Kang Woo-suk helmed police procedural “Public Enemy Returns” lifted its cumulative gross to $27 million from 4.29 million admissions.
+Still playing on 215 screens, the Kang Woo-suk helmed police procedural “Public Enemy Returns” lifted its cumulative gross to $27 million from 4,290,000 admissions.

-Pic passed the 4 million admissions mark in 25 days, joining an elite club that among local films this year includes only “Forever the Moment,” “The Chaser,” “Public Enemy Returns” and “The Good the Bad the Weird.”
+Pic passed the four million admissions mark in 25 days, joining an elite club that among local films this year contains only “Forever the Moment” “The Chaser” “Public Enemy Returns” and “The Good, The Bad, The Weird.”